microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Type Compatibility.md

 ## Functions with overloads

-When a function has overloads, each overload in the source type must be matched by a compatible signature on the target type.
+When a function has overloads, each overload in the target type must be matched by a compatible signature on the source type.
-This ensures that the target function can be called in all the same situations as the source function.
+This ensures that the source function can be called in all the same cases as the target function.

 ## Enums